 The second word in the definition of maturity is “ability”.
 To be able to measure maturity, you need to make “ability” measurable.

 To do it, the “Orange” model uses the concept of business capability by the Open Group.
 Four dimensions constitute a business capability: business process, roles, data (outcomes), and tools.
 This approach is pragmatic, as it allows to design and implement each of the data management capabilities into practice.

 Take, for example, the process of developing, documenting, and maintaining information requirements.
-This process can either be inexistent, or be performed in an ad-hoc mode, can be in development or implementation phase, or be fully operational.
+This process can either be inexistent, or be performed in an ad-hoc mode, can be in the development or implementation phase, or be fully operational.
 By using these statuses, you can assess the current status of the process and specify the desired one.
-Such an analysis of each of items the data modeling capability is de-facto the measurement of the maturity of this capability.
+Such an analysis of each of the items the data modeling capability is de-facto the measurement of the maturity of this capability.

 The fourth word of the maturity definition is “continuous improvement”.
 I just have shown how you can assign 5 different maturity levels to a process.
-These 5 statuses can be also easily applied to analysis of deliverables, tools, and roles.
+These 5 statuses can be also easily applied to the analysis of deliverables, tools, and roles.